 Is It Easier For Birds To Fly Or Walk?

-It is much easier for most birds to walk than to fly because it takes less energy to walk than to fly.
+It is easier for birds to walk than fly.
+This is because it takes less energy to walk than to fly.
 However, the ease of flying or walking depends on the type of flight, the bird species, and the distance to be traveled.
 For example, soaring eagles require much less energy to soar than to walk long distances.